 Other Provisions.
 This Credit Support Annex is a Security Agreement under the Uniform Commercial Code (U.C.C.) of the State of New York.

-Set off.
-For purposes of Paragraphs 2 and 8(a)(iii) of this Annex, the reference to any amount payable under Section 6 of this Agreement in the definition of “Set-off” in this Agreement shall be deemed a reference to any amount payable with respect to any Obligation, as described in Paragraph 8(a)(iii) of this Annex.[Let’s discuss.]

 IN WITNESS WHEREOF the parties have executed this Annex on the respective dates specified below with effect from the date specified on the first page of this Annex.